Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-• Refer to local guidance regarding fetal medicine referral as further review in a Fetal Medicine Unit is usually warranted.
+• Refer to local guidance regarding fetal medicine referral.
+Further review in a fetal medicine unit is usually warranted.

-• For WGS-based tests, you will need to:
+• For R21 Fetal anomalies with a likely genetic cause, you will need to:

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.